Finite phase coherence time of a bosonic quantum field at the Boltzmann equilibrium: IV. Discussion

 \section{IV.
 Discussion}

-In the present theory, it is illustrated that the constraint of particle number conservation naturally leads to the composition of real-valued and purely imaginary valued time to an extended complex-valued number, which defines time in terms of a two-dimensional complex variable to fully capture the system in its full complexity - interacting particles below the critical temperature.
-It is the spectrum of this complex time with the corresponding fugacity spectrum that naturally defines the direction of a composite (complex-valued) time, that is two simultaneous processes described by $t_1$ which describes coherent oscillations of the quantum particle's wave function and $t_2$ which defines the (de-)coherence time of a single quantum particle in the presence of the $N-1$ other particles, in the form of a cone propagating in the positive imaginary direction of complex space on average.
-In that representation, i. e. after coupling a single particle to the rest of the gas within the time scale $t_2\le\hbar\beta$, complex time doesn't obey time-reversal symmetry anymore, indicating the spontaneous breaking of the gauge symmetry for the quantum field, defined in terms of a variable for the chemical potential which is proportional to complex time.
-In the sequel of a quantitative analysis of complex time, it turns out that the real part of time is typically distributed around zero (that is almost all particles share the same coherent phase), whereas the imaginary part of complex time mostly entails the system's relaxation properties (finite coherence times, because of spontaneous fluctuations and decoherence).
+In the present theory, it is illustrated that the constraint of particle number conservation naturally leads to the composition of real-valued and purely imaginary valued time to an extended complex-valued number, which defines time in terms of a complex variable to fully capture the system in its full complexity - interacting particles below the critical temperature.
+It is the spectrum of this complex time with the corresponding fugacity spectrum that naturally defines the direction of a composite (complex-valued) time, that is two simultaneous processes described by $\Gamma_1 t$ which describes coherent oscillations of the quantum particle's wave function and $\Gamma_2 t$ which defines the (de-)coherence time of a single quantum particle in the presence of the $N-1$ other particles, in the form of a very tight cone propagating in the positive imaginary direction of complex space on average.
+In that representation, i. e. after coupling a single particle to the rest of the gas within the time scale $\Gamma_2 t\le\hbar\beta$, complex time doesn't obey time-reversal symmetry anymore.
+In the sequel of a quantitative analysis of complex time, it turns out that the real part of weighted complex time is typically distributed around zero (that is almost all particles share the same coherent phase), whereas the imaginary part of weighted complex time mostly entails the system's relaxation properties (finite coherence times, because of spontaneous fluctuations and decoherence).
 In the limit of vanishing temperatures, the process of spontaneous symmetry breaking (characterized by the well-defined relative phase relation between condensate and non-condensate particles) is directly and reproducibly measurable as condensate formation, respectively, as reported for instance in Ref.~\cite{ref-4}.
-Measuring the relative phase between possible condensate and non-condensate states of a quantum particle in the Bose-Einstein condensate, especially in an intermediate temperature range below zero and the critical temperature, Bose-Einstein condensation in nearly-ideal Bose gases is direct evidence for spontaneous symmetry breaking from pure quantum fluctuations, as discussed in the sequel of the present theory.
+Measuring the relative phase between possible condensate and non-condensate states of a quantum particle in the Bose-Einstein condensate, especially in an intermediate temperature range below zero and the critical temperature, Bose-Einstein condensation in nearly-ideal Bose gases is direct evidence for spontaneous symmetry breaking from quantum fluctuations below the critical temperature.